 Arizona is very strict when it comes to the safety requirements of children riding in cars.
-All children less than 5 years of age must be secured in a federally-approved child safety seat regardless of their height or weight.
+All children less than five years of age must be secured in a federally approved child safety seat regardless of their height or weight.

-Children who are between the ages of 5 and 7 and shorter than four feet nine inches must also be secured in an approved child safety seat, typically a booster seat.
+Children who are between the ages of five and seven and shorter than four feet nine inches must also be secured in an approved child safety seat, typically a booster seat.